restlet/restlet.github.io/documentation/user-guide/2.5/introduction/features.md

 # Presentation and persistence agnostic

-By staying open to all presentation environments and technologies (AngularJS, Android, iOS, Eclipse RCP, GWT, etc.) and all persistence technologies (JDBC, Hibernate, Spring IO, Cassandra, MongoDB, etc.), your investment in Restlet is secured.
+By staying agnostic to all presentation technologies (React, AngularJS, VueJSm Android, iOS, GWT, etc.) and all persistence technologies (JDBC, Hibernate, Spring IO, Cassandra, MongoDB, etc.), your investment in Restlet is secured.
 With very little work, your Restlet applications can be made portable from one environment to the other.

 # Multiple editions

 REST principles have no limit, they can be applied everywhere the Web is and even in places where there is no Internet but needs for communication or effective decoupling.
-Currently, the Restlet Framework is available in several editions:
+Currently, the Restlet Framework is available in two editions:

-- Edition for Java SE, to run your Restlet applications in regular JVMs.
-- Edition for Java EE, to run your Restlet applications in Servlet containers.
+- Edition for Java, to run your Restlet applications in regular JVMs, Servlet containers, Android devices, GAE or OSGi environments
-- Edition for GAE, to run your Restlet applications in Google App Engine cloud platform.
 - Edition for GWT, to run your Web browser clients, without plugins.
-- Edition for Android, letting you deploy Restlet applications on mobile Android devices.
-- Edition for OSGi, letting you deploy Restlet applications on dynamic and embedded OSGi environments.

 # Servlet compatible

-Restlet was an attempt to build a better Servlet API, aligned with the true Web architecture (REST) and standards (HTTP, URI).
+Restlet was initially an attempt to build a better Servlet API, aligned with the true Web architecture (REST) and standards (HTTP, URI).
 Therefore the Restlet API has no dependency on the Servlet API, it only depends on the Java SE.
 However, it is perfectly possible to deploy a Restlet application into Java EE application servers or just Servlet containers.
 This is possible using an adapter Servlet provided as an extension.

 # Available Connectors

-- Multiple server HTTP connectors available, based on either [Eclipse Jetty](http://www.eclipse.org/jetty/) or the [Simple framework](http://www.simpleframework.org/).
+- Scalable HTTP server connector based on [Eclipse Jetty](http://www.eclipse.org/jetty/)
+- Scalable  HTTP client connector based on [Apache HTTP Client](http://jakarta.apache.org/commons/httpclient/).
+- Compact internal HTTP client and server for development and light deployments based on java.net.HTTPUrlConnection class and com.sun.net.httpserver.
+No external dependency needed.
 - [AJP](http://tomcat.apache.org/connectors-doc/) server connector available to let you plug behind an Apache HTTP server or Microsoft IIS.
 It is based on Jetty's connector.
-- Multiple client HTTP connectors available, based on either [Apache HTTP Client](http://jakarta.apache.org/commons/httpclient/) or on an NIO-based extension (preview).
-- Compact internal HTTP client and server for development and light deployments based on HTTPUrlConnection class.
-No external dependency needed.
 - Client SMTP, SMTPS, POP v3 and POPS v3 connectors are provided based on [JavaMail](http://www.oracle.com/technetwork/java/javamail/index.html) and a custom email XML format.
 - Client JDBC connector based on the JDBC API, a custom request XML format and the JDBC [WebRowSet interface](http://docs.oracle.com/javase/7/docs/api/javax/sql/rowset/WebRowSet.html) for XML responses.
 - Client FILE connector supports GET, PUT and DELETE methods on files and directories.
 In addition, it is able to return directory listings.
 - Client CLAP connector to access to the Classloader resources.
 - Client and server [RIAP connectors](/documentation/user-guide/{{ page.version }}/core/base/connectors) to access to the Restlet internal resources, directly inside the JVM, relatively to the current application or virtual host or component.
-- Client SOLR connector to call embedded [Apache Lucene Solr](http://lucene.apache.org/solr/) search and indexing engine.

 # Available Representations